aappleton8/OpPermissions/README.md

  - oppermissions.config.set.updateonplayerjoins : The */opset config set updateonplayerjoins &lt;value&gt;* command | Default: false
  - oppermissions.config.set.onlyautoupdateonline : The */opset config set onlyautoupdateonline &lt;value&gt;* command | Default: false
  - oppermissions.config.seedetailedsethelp : The */opset help config* command | Default: false
- - oppermissions.config.updateplayeruuids : The */opset config updateplayeruuids* command | Default: false
+ - oppermissions.config.verifylist : The */opset config updateplayeruuids* command | Default: false
  - oppermissions.op : Enable the use of the */op* command, depending on the config file | Default: false
+ - oppermissions.deop : Enable the use of the */deop* command, depending on the config file | Default: false
  - oppermissions.oplist.* : Enable the use of all the */oplist* commands | Default: op
  - oppermissions.oplist.online : Enable the use of the the */oplist online* command | Default: op
  - oppermissions.oplist.offline : Enable the use of the */oplist offline* command | Default: op